John K. Samson

 John Kristjan Samson (born 1973) is a Canadian musician from Winnipeg, Manitoba.
 He is a singer-songwriter and best known as the frontman of the Canadian indie folk/rock band The Weakerthans.
 He also played bass in the punk band Propagandhi during the mid-1990s.
-Today, Samson is making music under his own name - John K. Samson.
+Today, Samson is making music under his own name, John K. Samson.
 His latest solo album, Winter Wheat, was released in 2016.

-Samson is married to Canadian singer-songwriter Christine Fellows.

 Music

 In 1993, while still a member of Propagandhi, Samson released a fifteen-track solo album on cassette tape, entitled Slips and Tangles.
 In 1995, six of these songs were featured on a split album shared with the now-defunct punk band Painted Thin.
 Following the critical success of The Weakerthans, Samson's side of the split was re-released online by G7 Welcoming Committee as a digital EP in 2006.

 In 1995, also while still in Propagandhi, Samson released the song "Letter of Resignation" on a split with F.Y.P.
 Although credited to Propagandhi, Samson was the only band member to appear on the song.
 He later rerecorded "Letter of Resignation" on The Weakerthans' debut album, Fallow.

 In 2006, he and his wife Christine Fellows recorded The Old House, an album intended as a Christmas gift for friends and family.
 They eventually released two songs, "Taps Reversed" and "Good Salvage", for airplay on CBC Radio 3 in 2007.
 Fellows and Samson also performed live on the network on March 17, 2007, to mark the final night of the network's terrestrial simulcast on CBC Radio 2.
 Both Samson and Fellows also participated in writing and performing music for Clive Holden's multimedia project Trains of Winnipeg.

-In 2008, Samson collaborated with electronic musician Blunderspublik and Inuit throat singer Nikki Komaksiutiksak on the song "Keewatin Arctic", as part of the collaborative music project Record of the Week Club.
+In 2008, Samson collaborated with electronic musician Blunderspublik and Inuk throat singer Nikki Komaksiutiksak on the song "Keewatin Arctic", as part of the collaborative music project Record of the Week Club.

 Shortly afterward, Samson announced his first solo project since 1995's Little Pictures: a series of 7" releases about Manitoba roads, which he planned to release over the next 18 months.
 The first, City Route 85, was released on November 3, 2009, through Epitaph and ANTI-.
 In August 2010, Samson announced his next EP, Provincial Road 222, to be released on September 21.
 In December 2010, the Weakerthans performed four concerts in Winnipeg, one for each of their albums.
 In their final concert at the Burton Cummings Theatre, they performed all four of their albums in one night.